THIS INFORMATION IS FOR REFERENCE USE ONLY – IT MAY NOT BE UP TO DATE AND MUST NOT BE USED FOR FLIGHT PLANNING PURPOSES!

 It is worthwhile look at the above synoptic chart with the jet stream chart below.
 When the jet stream splits or bends significantly it is referred to as an “upper level disturbance” and can cause severe weather below it.

 More information about how the Jet Stream influences our weather can be found at the California Regional Weather Server, sponsored by the Department of Earth & Climate Sciences at San Francisco State University.
 The California Regional Weather Server provides more detail, including a general description of jet stream analysis and forecast maps.

-The Aerological Diagrams below (AKA Skew T-Log P or Thermodynamic diagram) from Mount Isa and Townsville can give a good indication of the heights at which clouds will form.
+The BOM Aerological Diagrams are here (AKA Skew T-Log P or Thermodynamic diagram).
+The ones from Mount Isa and Townsville can give a good indication of the heights at which clouds will form in our region.
 Here is a PDF explanation of how to intepret these diagrams courtesy of the Australian Bureau of Meterology.